subro608/Software_engineering_Assignment_week2/README.md

-Git clone the repository and get inside the repository folder.
+Git clone the repository

+Go inside the repository folder.

-Then run python manage.py runserver
+Then run the command, python manage.py runserver

-Use the local host link to get the resume page "http://127.0.0.1:8000/"
+Use the local host link to get to the resume page "http://127.0.0.1:8000/"